makannew/Composer/README.md

 import CompositeObject from "./composer.js" const myComp = CompositeObject();
 ```
 Then we can write our functions with unique names and pass arguments by destructuring expression method.
-Naming is very important during functions development, for a rule of thumb we can ask ourselves "what is it?" then answer would be it is "functionName".
+Unique naming is very important during functions development.
-For example if we have a function to add two numbers we should write it like this:
+For example if we need a function for adding two numbers:
 ```
-const twoNumbersSum = function({number1 , number2}){
+function twoNumbersSum({number1 , number2}){
   return number1 + number2;
   }
 ```
 Then we can write anothe function to get above function's result which it is now a new property called "twoNumbersSum" and log it on console:
 ```
-const logResult = function({twoNumbersSum}){
+function logResult({twoNumbersSum}){
   console.log(twoNumbersSum);
   return true;
 }